James-Wickenden/SevensCards/README.md

 - Freezing while loading/ solve with loading bar?
 - GetCardText on a Nothing card results in crashing
 - Solve with extra card attributes/constructors or case-by-case handling when calling
+- WEB Games can freeze if a COM player moves first (?)